halhen/shic/README.md

 # shic - SHellscript Irc Client

 `shic` is a simple IRC client written in pure BASH.
-It is inspired by [sic](http://tools.suckless.org/sic). `shic` supports coloring and configuration files.
+It is inspired by [sic](http://tools.suckless.org/sic). `shic` supports coloring, configuration files and automatic execution of commands.

 `shic` came to be as a learning excercise of BASH.
 The design principles are: